Student Grant Program Application Process

 To encourage high quality applications from students, we require all undergraduate applicants to obtain faculty approval for their proposals before submission.
 We ask that each faculty mentor review the student’s project proposal and personal statement.
 The faculty mentor should give his or her application ID number to the student, to enable submission of the student application, only after the mentor has reviewed and approved the student’s proposal and statement.
 Once approval has been secured, the student must then submit the online student application before the application deadline.

-Please be aware that undergraduate research funds are available only for undergraduate students currently enrolled in the College of Engineering.
+Please be aware that undergraduate research funds are available only for undergraduate students currently enrolled in the College of Engineering and Biological or Environmental Engineering (BEE) majors.

 Important note: New word/character count maximums have been imposed on responses to each application question.
 Please use your word processing software to check the word/character counts on your responses before pasting them into the application response boxes.
 Responses that are too long will be truncated upon submission, such that any words beyond the limit will not appear for reviewers.
 Maximums are being enforced in order to keep review times reasonable.
 Please answer the questions with clear responses that are brief and to-the-point.